cleanlab/cleanlab-studio/README.md

 # cleanlab-cli
 Command line interface for all things Cleanlab Studio.

-This currently supports generating dataset schema and uploading your dataset into Cleanlab Studio.
+This currently supports generating <a href="#schema">dataset schema</a> and uploading your <a href="#dataset-format">dataset</a> into Cleanlab Studio.
 In the future, this will also support downloading the results and other computations.

 ## Workflow
 Uploading datasets to Cleanlab Studio is a two-step process.
-1. We generate a <a href="#schema">schema</a> describing the dataset and its <a href="#data-types-and-feature-types">data and feature types</a>, which is verified by the user.
+1. We generate a schema describing the dataset and its <a href="#data-types-and-feature-types">data and feature types</a>, which is verified by the user.
 2. Based on this schema, the dataset is parsed and uploaded to Cleanlab Studio.

 ### Generate dataset schema